mdlulim/AdminCBD/README.md

-# Property Management System
+# Property Store Dashboard

-This project is a uProp Admin built in React.js.
+This project is a Property Store Dashboard built in React.js.
 It uses React-Router for navigation and React-Bootstrap for layout.

 ## Getting Started